-Patients may not admit they have a drug dependency.
+Patients may not admit they have drug use or dependency issues.
 The dental clinician must be competent at recognizing signs, especially if a patient is “under the influence.”

 When abuse is suspected, management depends on whether or not the patient is high, shows signs of abuse or whether they are seeking help with a drug problem.
 As with alcohol, protocols for dealing with patients should be established in the office.